-A study on the essence Marcel Proust’s literary effort in “In Search of Lost Time”
+An essay on the essence of Marcel Proust’s literary effort in “In Search of Lost Time”

 Je me sentis parfaitement heureux, car par toutes les études qui étaient autour de moi, je sentais la possibilité de m’élever à une connaissance poétique, féconde en joies de maintes formes que je n’avais pas isolées jusque-là du spectacle total de la réalite.